 In the face of the warning by the chief judge, Altan had to skip two pages towards the end of his defense statement.

-The court announced its verdict at the end of the five-day hearing on 16 February, sentencing Altan and five other imprisoned defendants to aggravated life sentence for “attempting to overthrow the constitutional order.”
+The court announced its verdict at the end of the five-day hearing on 16 February, sentencing Altan and five other imprisoned defendants to aggravated life in prison for “attempting to overthrow the constitutional order.”

 After the verdict was taken to appeal, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice, which acts as an appellate court, formally accepted the case on 27 June 2018.
 With that decision, the court ruled to release Mehmet Altan based on an earlier Constitutional Court ruling but decided to keep the rest of the defendants, including Ahmet Altan, in jail.